Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

     - 0 <= `minutes` < 60
     - 0 <= `hours`

-    As we want to make sure this function successfully coverts a time `String`, even when it exceeds the duration of a day (24 hours), we will consider the cases where:
+    As we want to make sure this function is able to covert a time `String`, even when it exceeds the duration of a day (24 hours), we will consider the cases where:
     - 0 <= `hours` <= 24
     - 24 < `hours`